Chamal1120/facetimehd-toggle/README.md

 systemctl --user status facetimehd-toggle.service
 ```

-## Aur Package is coming soon...
+*Aur Package is coming soon...*

 ## Contributing

-This software is licensed under MIT and any contribution very much welcome.
+This software is licensed under MIT and any contribution is very much welcome.

 ## Thank You